2014 Minnesota Debate and Advocacy Workshop Faculty and Administrators

 Martin Osborne: Martin Osborn proudly hails from Cheyenne, Wyoming.
 Debating for Cheyenne East High School, “Ozzy” and his partner took 7th at NFL Nationals and were a part of the first and only TOC-qualifying class from Wyoming.
 Thankful for the opportunities provided by high school debate, Ozzy has made a habit of working for summer debate institutes including: Michigan, Michigan State, Kansas, North Texas, University of Missouri-Kansas City, Wyoming, and Missouri State.
 As a college debater at Southwest Missouri State, Ozzy was fortunate enough to be recognized with competitive success and community support.
 Ozzy qualified to the National Debate Tournament four times including once by way of first-round bid.
 At his final NDT, Ozzy advanced to the semi-finals (which SMS had not done for over 30 years prior) and was awarded Top Speaker.
 Ozzy also made Top Speaker and the semis at his final CEDA Nationals tournament, which further distinguished him as the “Baby Jo” Debater of the Year.

-Rohan Sadagopol: Rohan will be returning for his 3rd summer at the MDAW.
+Rohan Sadagopol: Rohan will be returning for his 5th summer at the MDAW.
 He currently coaches at Minneapolis South and is a debater at the University of Minnesota.
 He previously debated and worked for Edina.
 In his time at South and Edina, he has coached teams to elimination rounds and speaker awards at most tournaments attended, including qualifying teams to both NFL Nationals and the TOC.
-As a debater for the University of Minnesota, he advanced to elimination rounds at a couple tournaments and qualified for the NDT.
+As a debater for the University of Minnesota, he advanced to elimination rounds at the NDT.
 He enjoys teaching through sports and music analogies, with any student in his lab sure to learn that practice is truly not a game.

 Eric “WOOF” Short, M.A: Eric has been coaching policy debate for almost 11 years.
-He is currently in his first year as the Assistant Director of Debate at the University of Minnesota, qualifying two teams to the NDT.
+He is currently in his first year as the Assistant Director of Debate at the University of Minnesota, qualifying two teams to elimination rounds of the NDT.
 Previously, he was the Assistant Director of Forensics at Concordia College, where his teams qualified for the NDT as well as elimination rounds at several national tournaments.
-Eric currently coaches at Wayzata High School and has coached high school teams to elimination rounds at NFL Nationals, the finals of the state tournament, and elimination rounds appearances and speaker awards at numerous tournaments.
-He was the 2005 CEDA North Central Critic of the Year, and has 7 years of institute experience, including 4 years at the MDAW.
+Eric previously coached at Wayzata High School and has coached high school teams to elimination rounds at NFL Nationals, the finals of the state tournament, and elimination rounds appearances and speaker awards at numerous tournaments.
+He was the 2005 CEDA North Central Critic of the Year, and has 8 years of institute experience, including 5 years at the MDAW.

 Residential and Community Life

-Alix Dahl, Residential Assistant: Alix is completing her freshman year at Hamline University and is a graduate of Roseville High School.
+Alix Dahl, Residential Assistant: Alix is completing her sophomore year at Hamline University and is a graduate of Roseville High School.
 Alix debated for Roseville High School and has served as assistant coach over the past year.
-Alix is also an alumni of MDAW and is excited to join the staff for her first year.
+Alix is also an alumni of MDAW and is excited to join the staff for her second year.

-Marie Sheehan, Residential Assistant: Marie is completing her senior year at Highland Park High School in St. Paul.
+Marie Sheehan, Residential Assistant: Marie has completed her first year at Wooster College in Wooster, OH.
 She debated all four years of high school and also served as an assistant coach for Highland Jr. High the last two years.
 Marie was also a recipient of the 2013 MNUDL Tamar Kaplan Sr. Leadership Award and a semi-finalist at the 2013 Minnesota State High School Tournament.